Volume I: The Books of the Sun and Moon

 “Felicia didn’t fight her fate.
 But I had to do something.
 Trying to leave before the sacrifice ended would have gotten me killed too, so I called the police when I got to my car.
 You know the rest.”

 I could see the difficulty Chief Sharp faced.
 What McQueen described must have seemed so alien, so bizarre, so unbelievable.
-The Chief had probably solved countless murders, but ritual murder in the numbers and method McQueen described would make any detective question the sanity of what he had heard.
+The Chief had probably solved countless murders, but ritual murder in the numbers and method McQueen described would make any detective question his sanity.
 And how could he write an official report about it?

 “Who was in charge?”
 Sharp demanded.